Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Selenium.md

 The following fields can be specified on this screen:

-- **Browser Type** -- This needs to be set to the type of browser that the Selenium webdriver will launch.
+- **Browser Type**: This needs to be set to the type of browser that the Selenium webdriver will launch.
-- **Browser URL** -- This needs to be the initial URL that you want the browser to open to
+- **Browser URL**: This needs to be the initial URL that you want the browser to open to

 ## Setting up the Automated Test Cases
 This section describes the process for setting up a test case in Spira for automation and either linking it to an existing Selenium test script file or entering a Selenium test script directly into Spira.